Patient Care Services

 - Detailed reporting and evaluation of that practice

-- Pastoral Supervision by a certified CPE Supervisor
+- Pastoral Supervision by a CPE Certified Educator

 - A process conception of learning